Scottish National Trail (incl. GPX!)

 With Heritage Paths!

 A 39-stage 864 km (!!) hard walk from down south to way up north.
-This trail definitely includes pathless sections calling for more careful navigation and there will most certainly be scree and even some scrambling.
+This trail definitely includes pathless sections calling for more careful navigation and there will most certainly be scree and even some very serious scrambling.
+Only for the experienced!

 From Kirk Yetholm it follows part of St Cuthbert's Way to Melrose with its picturesque Abbey, and than traces the course of the Southern Upland Way to Traquair.
 The route runs by the River Tweed up to Peebles before climbing over the Meldon Hills and the Pentlands to reach Edinburgh.
 Alongside the Union Canal to Linlithgow and on to the amazing Falkirk Wheel and the Kelpies.
-The John Muir Way than carries the route towards the northern fringes of Glasgow before it strikes north again to join the West Highland Way at Milngavie.
+The John Muir Way than carries the route to Kirkintilloch and turns north.
+The SNT continuous on to Milngavie to join the West Highland Way..

-At Drymen the trail switches to follow the Rob Roy Way to Callander, passes through Comrie and over the hills and glens of Perthshire to Aberfeldy and Pitlochy.
+At Drymen the trail switches to follow the Rob Roy Way to Callander, than passes through Comrie to Aberfeldy, where the trail rejoins the Rob Roy Way to Pitlochry.

 From Blair Atholl the trail requires some serious backpacking, passing through glorious Glen Tilt and Glen Feshie through the Cairngorms National Park.
 The Corrieyairack Pass then leads over the Monadhliath to Fort Augustus and the Great Glen.
 The Great Glen Way is followed briefly before the route leads through Glen Garry and on to the great mountains of Kintail.